nebrius/commascript/README.md

 goals for the project:
 * Implement an LLVM frontend for CommaScript that will allow it to be compiled to native code, or to asm.js
-* Implement commascript definitions for a few well known libraries and APIs, such as node.js and the browser DOM
+* Implement CommaScript definitions for a few well known libraries and APIs, such as node.js and the browser DOM
 	* These definitions will most likely be proper subsets of the full APIs
 * Implement customized versions of CommonJS and RequireJS that can perform validation